-B2B SaaS has grown in popularity steadily since the early 2000s, and with it industries have become competitive and therefore SEO rankings in Google’s search results have become harder and harder to come by.
+B2B SaaS has grown in popularity steadily since the early 2000s.
+With that growth, industries have become more competitive, making SEO rankings in Google’s search results (SERPs) harder and harder to come by.

 So how do you, B2B SaaS founder or head of marketing, use SEO to drive B2B SaaS signups and revenue?